-Date: Building Permit No: Applic Projec eant's Name: t Address: Applic cation deemed comple ete/reviewed by: Note: Applications which a are not complete will not be scheduled for public hearing.
-Requests for waivers application. s from these standards must be in writing and accompany the GENERAL PLAT REQUIREMENTS 1.
+Date: Building Permit No: Applicant's Name:Project Address: Application deemed comp ete/reviewed by: Note: Applications which are not complete will not be scheduled for public hearing.
+Requests for waive application. rs from these standards must be in writing and accompany the GENERAL PLAT REQUIREMENTS 1 .
 Location of site, names and addresses of owners of record and all abutting landowners and uses of abutting land 2.
 Name and address of surveyor, date of survey and North arrow 3.
 Boundary lines of the area included in the site, bearings, dimensions and lot area 4.
 Size, shape, height and location of all structures within and around site's boundaries.
 Location and height of treeline 5.
-A vicinity sketch (1"=500') showing the location of the site in relation to existing public roads and any prominent natural features 6.
+A vicinity sketch (1"=500") showing the location of the site in relation to existing public roads and any prominent natural features 6.
 Zoning district and boundaries for the site and where applicable within 1000' of the site